oroinc/documentation/user_guide/ui_components.rst

 .. image:: ./img/ui_components/grid.png

 Rows of the grid represent records of the entity chosen.
-Columns if the grid are value of the entity fields.
+Columns of the grid are values of the record fields.

 .. note::

-    What fields will be displayed in the grid depends on the entity fields *"Show on Grid"* settings.
+    What fields will be displayed in the grid, depends on the *"Show on Grid"* settings defined for the entity fields.

     Please see the *Entity Management* guide for more details.

 *Grid Actions*